 I had no idea either.
 While these are regional variations (I’m sure your family calls them one of these names), it all comes down to the nut used in the cookie.
 I like to think of “Snowball Cookies” as the overarching base and a name everyone knows.
 But, Italian Wedding cookies are almond-based, Mexican Wedding cookies are walnut-based, and Russian Tea Cakes are pecan-based.
 Besides the differences in nuts, they’re all buttery cookie balls rolled in powdered sugar!

-Can I used any nut in snowball cookies?
+Can you use any nut in snowball cookies?

 Sure!
 You can, but since I made these cookies grain-free, the easiest nut flour to get would be almond flour.
 These cookies typically contain an all-purpose flour in combination with a ground up nut.
 Since I’m swapping out all the flour for just nut-based flour, I didn’t have to grind a ton of my own almonds.
 I’m just using fine almond flour.
 If you want to use a difference nut…get grinding!
 You’ll have to process the nuts, like pecans or walnuts (hazelnuts would be good!), super fine to achieve the proper consistency for these grain-free cookies!